Skip to main content

 What happens in the first few days after I arrive?

-When you arrive, you will receive your University ID card, the keys to your accommodation and a pack of information for new students.
-The College MCR will also contact you to advise you of freshers’ events that may be of interest to you.
+When you arrive, you will receive your University ID card, accommodation keys, and an information pack for new students.
+The College MCR will also be in touch to inform you about freshers’ events that you may find useful.

-During the first week of term, all graduates will be required to attend matriculation, register with a doctor, meet with their College tutor and provide proof of identity.
+During your first week, you will need to attend matriculation, register with a doctor, meet your College tutor, and provide proof of identity.

 What is matriculation?